-Part 5-Internal dispute resolution-banking sector
+Part 5-Dispute resolution-banking and NBL sectors Dispute resolution-banking sector

-Note: See the definition of "meet the internal dispute resolution requirements" in subrule 1.7(1) of these rules.
-See also paragraph 5.12(b) of these rules, and rule 6.1 of these rules.
+Note: See the definitions of "meet the internal dispute resolution requirements" and "meet the external dispute resolution requirements" in subrule 1.7(1) of these rules.
+See also paragraphs 5.12(b) and (c) of these rules, and rules 6.1 and 6.2.